Codyvanzandt/beautiful-jekyll/_highlights/2018-08-22-bcts-formatting.md

 extra few moments formatting your code; you'll thank yourself for it later.

 Thanks for joining me in my disucssion of formatting.
-Keep reading on as **Better Coding Through Shakespeare** heads into the homestretch with [a section on classes!](/highlights/2018-08-23-bcts-objects)
+Keep reading on as **Better Coding Through Shakespeare** heads into the homestretch with [a section on classes and objects!](/highlights/2018-08-23-bcts-objects)

 [12] Shakespeare, William. *The Taming of the Shrew* II.i